roblib/roblib_coins/README.md

 ## Usage

-After installing and enabling module, navigate to `admin/config/system/coin-settings` tp pair Drupal Fields with parameters for the COIN URL.
+After installing and enabling module, navigate to `admin/config/system/coin-settings` to pair Drupal Fields with parameters for the COIN URL.

 ## Maintainers
 Current maintainers: